Alexander Kačaniklić: Senior career

 The following year, Kačaniklić’s first appearance for the national side came on 6 February 2013, playing 77 minutes before being substituted, in a 3–2 loss against Argentina.
 He then scored his second goal for the national side when Zlatan Ibrahimović made a perfect pass to allow him easily nod the ball, in a 1–0 win against Macedonia on 3 June 2013.
 Four months later on 15 October 2013, Kačaniklić scored his third goal for the national side, in a 5–3 loss against Germany.
 A month later against Portugal in the play-offs round, he played in both legs, as Sweden lost 4–2 on aggregate.
 After the match, Kačaniklić said he and his teammates were sad over the loss.
 Three years later, Kačaniklić was shortlisted for the national side to potentially be in the squad ahead of UEFA Euro 2016 but didn't make the cut.

-After a six year absence, Kačaniklić was called up to the Swedish squad for the training tour in early 2020.
+After a six-year absence, Kačaniklić was called up to the Sweden squad for the training tour in early 2020.
 He made his return on the pitch in a 1–0 friendly win against Moldova on 9 January 2020.
 Three days later on 12 January 2020, Kačaniklić captained the national side for the first time, starting the whole game, in a 1–0 win over Kosovo.

 Personal life

 Kačaniklić's older brother Robin (born 1988) is a midfielder.
 Their father was born in Sweden to immigrants from SR Macedonia, a part of SFR Yugoslavia, of Serb descent.
 His family hails from Čučer-Sandevo.
-His father wanted him to play for the Serbia national football team, but he chose to represent Sweden.
+His father wanted him to play for the Serbia, but he chose to represent Sweden.
 Growing up, Kačaniklić idolised Rivaldo and later Cristiano Ronaldo.
 He also grew up supporting Barcelona, citing the club's style of play.
 In addition to speaking Swedish, Kačaniklić can speak English and learned French during his time at Nantes.